MRxTIGERRICE/Frontend_for_Web_Tracker/README.md

      *browse to the project and select the dist directory and voila, u have a working extension!
   2. You can run it as a vite app
-     * run
-       ```bash
+     * ```bash
         npm run start
         ```

-4. Access the application at `http://localhost:3000`.
+4. Accessing the application
+   It will take u through the setup process and once you've installed it..it will be there in your extensions and one of your extension

-## Backend
+## Backend-Ruby on Rails
 The backend server for this application is hosted on Render.
 It provides the necessary APIs for the frontend to interact with the database and perform various operations.
+you can find its repo here
 ### Accessing the Backend

-The backend server is hosted on Render.
-You can access it at [backend-url].
-Please note that you may need to authenticate or obtain access credentials to interact with the server.
+To access the backend you can you can using my credentials as render supports team functionality, but its supposedly subscription based on money.
+so, u can access it using my render credentials
 ## Additional Notes

-- This repository only contains the frontend code for the application.
-The backend server code is hosted separately on Render.
-- For any issues or feature requests related to the frontend, please [submit an issue](link-to-issue-tracker).
-- For issues related to the backend server or for server-side support, please contact the administrator of the Render service.
+I haveily took an exisiting application's front end which helped me focus on the backend more because i didnt know ruby at all..so learning ruby was a fun experience for me in this overall assignment.